Dalton

 He essentially stopped charging me rent, silently adapted to my midterm and finals schedule by keeping the refrigerator more stocked than usual for certain weeks.
 During one particularly stressful semester, he decided we should go to Hawaii and arranged to use his miles to get us there, on a random Tuesday.
 I was miserable in Shang Han Lun class when i got a text on my pre-smartphone Nokia, “Go to LAX right now.”

 He wanted more for me than he had for himself.
 He made me buy a suit and nice shoes (“You’ll need them.”)
 He thought I was too good for anyone I ever dated but still insisted he would walk me down the aisle someday; my moms would have to get over it.
 We sat on our back porch most summer nights; he chain-smoked (because of course he did) and we laughed and laughed.
 He radically expanded the scale of my life.
+His spirit was wild; he was all Fire like I had never known.
+I didn’t know how much that fire cost him.

-He wasn’t there because he had taken his life.
-He left a note, and in it said that I had kept him alive the last few years.
+He left a note.
+In it, he wrote that I had kept him alive these last few years.
 It completely broke my heart.

 I dropped out of school because the grief made it impossible.
 Grief dissolves qi, which is why the fatigue of mourning is distinctly and totally disabling.
 It drained my blood; my ruddy complexion turned to pallor (this is why the “color” we associate with the Metal element is white; translucent really, a perfect alabaster.)
 Dalton knew so many people that everywhere I went, I had grief projected onto me–“sad face” I would call it– because I was young and suicide’s blast radius does that.

+I hid in the desert with Dalton’s best friend John and we shared grief.
+We set the bar at one task a day.
+Most days, we couldn’t clear it.
+We would go to Home Depot to buy a fan and I would be struck down in the aisle; I couldn’t remember why I was there.
 All I could remember was: Dalton is dead.
 My feet would give out.
 I’d tell John, “I need to go home.
 I need to go home now.”
 And John would say nothing; he knew there was nothing to say.
 If it wasn’t me, it would be him.
 I’d go straight back to bed and so would he.

 I ate a turkey sandwich, or just the bread.
 And then went back to sleep.
 It was 2 in the afternoon.